Skip to main content

 Israeli Couscous (Ptitim)

-Originally created during food rationing in the 1950s, these small, toasted pasta pearls are now a beloved staple.
-Ptitim is often prepared with vegetables, herbs, and sometimes meat, absorbing the flavors it's cooked with.
-It's a common side dish and children's food throughout Israel.
+Invented during the food rationing of the 1950s, these small toasted pasta pearls became a household staple.
+Ptitim is cooked with vegetables, herbs and sometimes meat, soaking up whatever it's simmered in.
+It turns up as a side dish and as kids' food all over Israel.

 Allergens: